-Captain James “Rusty” Lovel started his law enforcement career in May of 1996 after serving four years in the United States Marine Corps.
-Being highly motivated he served overseas in communications and as a Marine Embassy Guard and earned the rank of Sergeant.
-The motivation continued as a police officer as he worked in patrol and a crime scene detective with the Webster Police Department.
-In August of 2006 Lovel was promoted to Sergeant.
-He led every Patrol Shift, CID and the Communications Division.
-Throughout his career he focused on education an earned an AA, BS and a Master of Science Degree from Sam Houston State University in Criminal Justice Leadership and Management.
+Captain James “Rusty” Lovel started his law enforcement career in May of 1996 after serving four-and-a half years in the United States Marine Corps.
+While in the Corps, he served overseas in Communications and as a Marine Embassy Guard and earned the rank of sergeant.
+His motivation and willingness to serve continued as a Police Officer, Detective and Sergeant with the Webster Police Department.
+He served at WPD just under 25 years and led every Patrol Shift, the Criminal Investigative Division and the Communications Division.
+Throughout his career he focused on education and earned an AA, BS and a Master of Science Degree from Sam Houston State University in Criminal Justice Leadership and Management.
 In addition, Lovel graduated from the Law Enforcement Management Institute of Texas (LEMIT) Class #68 and the 238th Session of the FBI National Academy.
-Rusty is consistently looking for ways to inspire others and improve himself.
-In December of 2020 Lovel started a new chapter in his career and jumped at the opportunity for growth and became Captain with the Manvel Police Department.
-Most importantly, Lovel enjoys spending time with family going to church and playing golf.
+He currently serves on the FBI NA Texas Executive Board as the Houston Area Representative.
+Rusty is consistently looking for ways to inspire and grow others.
+In December of 2020 he started a new chapter in his career and jumped at the opportunity for growth and became Captain with the Manvel Police Department.
+He enjoys going to church, spending time with family, traveling and playing golf.

 Michelle Vela has worked for the City of Manvel since July of 2009.
 Michelle started with the Police Department as a Communications Operator and promoted to Communications Supervisor in December of 2014.
 Michelle was assigned Administrative Assistant/ Officer Manager in October of 2018.
 As Administrative Assistant, Michelle is responsible for assisting in the day-to-day administrative operations of the Police Department inclusive of records management, public information requests, criminal offense case file management, information systems, and state and federal compliance coordination.